Doberm4n/POELevelingGuide/OptionalGuideText/Glossary.md

 - **Unholy** Damage is a buff granted by some corrupted minions from Catarina missions.
 It makes enemies and allies around the corrupted undead deal increased damage;

 - **Consecrated** ground is a beneficial ground effect that provides additional life regeneration.
 The character and his allies regenerate an additional 6% of their maximum life per second.[a]
-Hits against enemies on consecrated ground have 100% increased critical strike chance$
+Hits against enemies on consecrated ground have 100% increased critical strike chance;

 #### Ailments